LorisYounger/VPet/README_en.md

 Also note that the addition of new features can usually be accomplished with plugins - see [VPet.Plugin.Demo](https://github.com/LorisYounger/VPet.Plugin.Demo) for more information.

-Thanks to the following participating developers (ordered by the degree of their dedication):
+Thanks to the following participating developers (ordered by the degree of their contribution):

 * Wreathlit
 * windofxy